3 Things to Avoid When Feeding Your Horse

-Horses are monogastric (it has only one stomach, like us) herbivore with a very specific digestive anatomy. they have a small stomach and a large and highly developed intestine.
-Digestion is slow in this stomach.
-It intensifies in the small intestine through digestive enzymes, then in the large intestine through the bacterial flora.
+Horses are monogastric (they only have one stomach, like us) herbivores with a very specific digestive anatomy.
+They have a small stomach and a large and highly developed intestine.
+Digestion is slow in their stomach and therefore it intensifies in the small intestine through digestive enzymes, then in the large intestine through the bacterial flora.

-Digestion begins in the stomach.
-Gastric juice will act on feed in order to reduce their volume.
-However, the horse’s stomach is very small (15 to 18L for a capacity of 10 to 12L only) and the mass swallowed (food + saliva) represents 50 to 70L daily!
-The stomach must empty itself 6 to 8 times a day.
+Digestion begins in the stomach with gastric juices which react on the feed in order to reduce the feed volume.
+Horse’s stomachs are very small (15 to 18L for a capacity of 10 to 12L only) and the food and saliva which is swallowed represents 50 to 70L daily!
+Their stomach must also empty itself 6 to 8 times a day.

-During a meal, it will often drain twice so to keep only the last portion to swallow.
-It alone will have a long stay in the stomach, which will allow a good action of gastric juices.
-To give you an idea, the stomach lets two thirds of each meal pass in one hour.
+To give you an idea, the stomach allows two thirds of each meal pass in one hour.
 Then it keeps in the last third for about 5 to 8 hours!
-Therefore, gastric digestion has significant effects only on the last 10 liters.
-It represents approximately the equivalent of 2 kg of hay or 4 kg of concentrates.
+Therefore, gastric digestion has significant effects only on the last 10 litres.
+This represents approximately the equivalent of 2 kg of hay or 4 kg of concentrates.

-This is why it is advisable to divide the daily ration into multiple small meals (about 2 kg of hay or 3 kg of concentrates) so concentrates can stay longer in the stomach.
-It will promote gastric digestion and subsequently providing optimal material for the large intestine bacteria to complete digestion.
+This is why we recommend dividing your horse’s feeds into multiple small meals (about 2 kg of hay or 3 kg of hard feed) so the hard feed can stay longer in the stomach, therefore promoting gastric digestion and subsequently providing optimal material for the large intestine bacteria to complete digestion.

 📚Read more: overweight horses

-The reason why it is recommended to give hay before concentrates is because of an efficiency concern and a digestive hygiene concern.
-We have seen that the horse’s stomach empties two thirds of each meal in 1 hour and retains the last third up to 5 to 8 hours for a more optimal digestion (see “To avoid # 1”).
-So if you feed the concentrates before the hay, hay will then push the concentrates into the intestine.
-The hay will last in the stomach for 5 to 8 hours.
-The gastric juices won’t have enough time to play their role on the concentrates.
+The reason why it is recommended to give hay before hard feed is because of an efficiency concern and digestive hygiene concern.
+As we now know, your horse’s stomach empties two thirds of each meal in 1 hour and retains the last third up to 5 to 8 hours for a more optimal digestion (see “To avoid # 1”).
+So, if you feed hard feed before hay, hay will then push the hard feed into the intestine.
+Hay will last in the stomach for 5 to 8 hours so the gastric juices won’t have enough time to play their role on the hard feed.

-In addition, the horse not only benefits from excellent oral preparation (which allows him to finely grind food and salivate in quantity) but also rapid gastric transit.
+In addition, horse’s do not only benefit from excellent oral preparation (which allows them to finely grind food and salivate in quantity) but also rapid gastric transit.
 However, these do not completely prevent fermentations and indigestion problems.

-Therefore, it is necessary to promote retention of concentrates in the stomach.
-However, we must avoid indigestion and dilation predispositions.
-Indeed, these become quickly complicated for horses to manage (colic!).
-As you know, they can not belch (yes, it’s prettier than “burp”) nor vomit.
-Thus, feeding hay before concentrates gives them extra chewing time which therefore allows more time for them to salivate.
+Therefore, it is necessary to promote the retention of hard feed in the stomach but we must avoid indigestion and dilation predispositions.
+This can quickly become complicated for horses which manage colic!
+As you know, horses cannot vomit, so feeding hay before hard feed gives them extra chewing time which therefore allows more time for them to salivate.

-Salivation helps emptying the stomach and activates the peristalsis (movements of the intestine that advance the food bolus).
-The goal is to ensure a good digestive transit speed in order to avoid indigestion and fermentation due to stagnant food.
-The digestive system is thus prepared to digest the concentrates!
+Salivation helps empty the stomach and activates the peristalsis (movements of the intestine that advance the food bolus).
+The aim is to ensure healthy digestive transit speed in order to avoid indigestion and fermentation due to stagnant food.
+The digestive system is then prepared to digest the concentrates!

-- My horse has access to hay all day long: in this case, he will eat whenever he wants throughout the day.
-It is then frequent that after having eaten his concentrates, he goes to eat a little hay.
-Do not worry, it’s not serious.
-The meal of concentrates will be less well digested but the benefit for the horse to have access to hay permanently is often much more important than this small inconvenient.
+- My horse has access to hay all day long: in this case, they will eat whenever they wants throughout the day.
+It is common for them to then have some hay after their hard feed, but don’t worry, a little hay is not so serious.
+The hard feed will be a little less well digested but it is more important for your horse to have permanent access to hay than this small inconvenience.

-- My horse stands on straw and does not have access to hay all day long: if your horse eats his straw, it is more or less similar to that to the case of the horse having access to hay all day long.
+- My horse stands on straw and does not have access to hay all day: if your horse eats their straw, it is more or less similar to that to the case of the horse having access to hay all day.
 Except that straw is richer in cellulose than the hay, which will make the whole ration less digestible.
 On the other hand, it will allow your horse to fight against boredom, which is imporant (But be careful with horses who cannot control their appetite as this can lead to constipation!).

-- My horse stands on shavings and does not have access to hay all day long: the best solution would be to feed hay before concentrate.
-Otherwise, feed hay and concentrates individually from each other.
+- My horse stands on shavings and does not have access to hay all day long: the best solution for this would be to feed hay before their hard feed.
+Otherwise, feed their hay and hard feeds seperate from each other.

-Avoid # 3: Feeding concentrates just before work 🍔 🏇
+Avoid # 3: Feeding Hard Feed Just Before Exercising 🍔 🏇

 When horses are working, it is more comfortable for them to have a slightly filled stomach and a small intestine (try to go running just after lunch, you’ll see …).

-Conversely, fasting before intense exercise can not be too long because it forces the body to draw on its reserves (that’s why people who wish to lose weight will run before breakfast) but this predisposes to gastric ulcers.
-That’s why it’s better to distribute concentrate at least 2h before work, or a little more (3h) during a major competition.
+Alternatively, your horse cannot fast for too long before exercise because it forces their body to draw on its reserves (that’s why people who wish to lose weight will run before breakfast) but this in horses can lead to gastric ulcers.
+Therefore, it is better to give your horse hard feed at least 2-3 hours before they exercise (3hours for competition).
 This takes into account the time required for ingestion and emptying process of the stomach.
 (See To avoid # 1)

-In addition, digestion requires a big amount of blood flow on the digestive tract.
-Which goes against muscles.
-It also compromises the heart function and thermoregulation, both very important for your horse’s effort while exercising.
-If the exercises which you do with your horse are large, their body will allocate a larger volume of blood to the muscles.
-The digestive tract will then be exposed to a relative lack of oxygenation, which could promote the appearance of colic.
+In addition, digestion requires a big amount of blood flow from the digestive tract, which goes against muscles and it also compromises the heart function and thermoregulation, both very important for your horse’s effort while exercising.
+If the exercises which you do with your horse are large, their body will allocate a larger volume of blood to the muscles, therefore meaning the digestive tract will then be exposed to a relative lack of oxygenation, which could promote the appearance of colic.

 Marine Slove, veterinarian and product manager at Equisense